hectormiguel1/CDA-Final-Project/README.md

 Example:

+ <ins>Linux/MacOs</ins>:

- Linux/MacOs: './account-gen -n 20 | transaction-gen | transaction-proccessor' <- This will run the 3 applications at the same time, which each wait for outfrom the other.
+ './account-gen -n 20 | transaction-gen | transaction-proccessor' <- This will run the 3 applications at the same time, which each wait for outfrom the other.

+ <ins>Windows: IN-POWERSHELL!!!</ins>

- Windows: IN-POWERSHELL!!! '/account-gen.exe -n 20 | transaction-gen.exe | transaction-proccessor.exe'
+  '/account-gen.exe -n 20 | transaction-gen.exe | transaction-proccessor.exe'

  ## Current Tests: